ppy/osu-wiki/news/2020-02-04-community-contributors-2019.md

 [![](/wiki/shared/news/2020-02-04-community-contributors-2019/Joehu.jpg)](https://osu.ppy.sh/users/8549835)

 **Joehu** has been a part of the osu!wiki team and a regular contributor to the osu!lazer project for many years now, and has rapidly made a name for himself as one of the most fastidious and efficient reviewers overall.

-Wikifriends near and far regularly comment that if you get a green light from Joehu, you know you're set, and when folklore legends are arising out of someone's attention to detail, there's really not much story to tell at that point.
+We're deeply grateful for his hundreds of hours of contributions across a huge swathe of the game, and his consistent pursuit of excellence in the tasks and reviews that he has undertaken.

 ## Nominators